AASHISHAG/open_university_learning_analytics/README.md

 ## OULA
-Open University Learning Analytics: is an intelligent grade prediction system based on trained machine learning model in top of recorded data in database.
-User select its Data then get the grade closest to the final result.
+Open University Learning Analytics its an intelligent grade prediction system, aims to analyse student performance and predict there result [Distinction, Fail, Pass, Withdrawn].